ThePotatoCamera/event-board/README.md

 ## Installation

-You just have to `docker-compose up` the whole thing.
+You just have to copy the `docker-compose.yml` file in your machine, change the environment variables to your needs, generate a `DJANGO_SECRET` and `docker-compose up` the whole thing.

 Remember that it **requires** [the latest version of docker-compose](https://docs.docker.com/compose/install/#install-compose).

 ## Setting up the environment